 How Much is Escrow?

-Both custom and local market conditions will factor into how much earnest money is asked for to be placed in escrow.
-The amount typically totals about 1 to 2 percent of the cost of the home.
+Custom and local market conditions will factor into how much earnest money is asked to be placed in escrow.
+The type of escrow you have can also differentiate the escrow payment.

 The purchasing escrow, the short-term type, is a one-time fee that requires an escrow fee for the escrow agent that is split between the buyer and seller.
 The amount typically totals about 1 to 2 percent of the cost of the home.
 If Bob and George agree on $400,000, Bob will have to deposit somewhere between $4,000 and $8,000 in an escrow account.